JJSmith98/RocketPropelledGenericGenerator/README.md

 ----------------------------------
 After the program is started, users will be asked to select one of three games that they would like to use a generator for.

+While in any generator, users can type "info" for a quick list of commands that can be utilized to alter stats.